Niittyv/Anti-Martingale-Simulator/README.md

 The simulator is specifically designed to test the risk parameters of anti-martingale systems but regular risk management systems without compounding can also be tested.

-Screenshot of a result csv containing statistics of each test cycle:
+Screenshot of a result csv containing statistics of test cycles:

 ![kuva](https://github.com/user-attachments/assets/41028b5e-3bb2-4a7c-be3b-63f3e3a243bc)